jackjakarta/ElonGPT-Discord-Bot/README.md

+# Discord Bot with AI Integration

+This is a Discord bot that integrates with various AI models to provide fun and useful features.
+It uses the OpenAI API for natural language processing tasks and image generation with DALL-E. It also interacts with the CoinMarketCap API for cryptocurrency data retrieval.

+# Features

+Question Answering: Ask questions using the ?ask command and receive answers from the gpt-4 model.

+Image Generation: Generate images based on descriptions using the DALL-E model with the ?image command.

+Cryptocurrency Price: Get the price and market capitalization of a cryptocurrency using the ?price command.

+Polls: Create polls with multiple options using the ?poll command.

 # Bot Setup

+Clone this repository to your local machine.

+Create a virtual environment (optional but recommended).

-Install the packages from the requirements.txt file in a python virtual enviroment by running pip3 install -r requirements.txt .
+Install the required dependencies using pip3 install -r requirements.txt.

-Use a .env file for your Discord Token, OpenAI API Key and CoinMarketCap API Key.
+Set up environment variables for your Discord bot token, OpenAI API key, and CoinMarketCap API key in a .env file.

-Run main.py
+Run the bot using python3 main.py.

-# Bot Information
+# Discord Commands

-The bot uses the text-davinci-003, gpt-3.5-turbo, gpt-4 and image-alpha-001 models from OpenAI to generate responses and send them in text channels in discord.
-The Bot also uses CMC API to get the price and market capitalization of cryptocurrencies.

-# List of discord commands
+?help - Get a list of all available commands.

-?ask - insert a question and get an answer using the new gpt-4 model
+?ask <question> - Ask a question and get an answer from the gpt-4 model.

-?fast - insert a question and get an answer using the new gpt-3.5-turbo model
+?fast <question> - Get a quick answer using the gpt-3.5-turbo model.

-?old - insert a question and get an answer using the text-davinci-003 model
+?gpt <question> - Get an answer from the old gpt-3 model.

-?recipe - insert ingredients separeted by commas and get a recipe

-?fact - insert a topic and get a fun fact

-?keypoints - insert a topic to highlight 5 keypoints about that topic

-?study - insert a topic and get study notes

-?image - generate image based on a description
+?image <description> - Generate an image based on a description.

-?joke - tell me a joke

-?roll - roll the dice

-?price - insert cryptocurrency symbol to get price and market cap
+?price <symbol> - Get the price and market cap of a cryptocurrency.

-?collect - collects inserted text and stores it in the data.txt file locally

-?showdata - shows the contets of the document mentioned previously

-?help - list of all commands
+?poll <question>/<option1>/<option2>/... - Create a poll with options.

+?roll - Roll a dice and get the result.

+?joke - GPT tells you a joke.

+?collect <data> - Collect and save user-provided data.

+?showdata - Display collected data.

+?info - Bot activity.